GSA/piv-guides/_devconfig/ssh-all-2.md

   * Authenticate your PIV/CAC
   * Ensure that your Windows computer and Jump server recognize your PIV/CAC
-  * Enable the correct drivers on your computer so you can use SSH for remote access
+  * Enable the correct drivers on your computer for SSH

 #### Install PuTTY-CAC